Beaugency tourism & sightseeing

 The colourful history of Beaugency means there are several interesting historical monuments to be seen and various other places of interest

-The Caesar Tower is a large square tower dating from the 12th century.
+The Caesar Tower is a large square tower dating from the 11th century and is interesting because it is one of the oldest examples of roman style military defences in existence.
 It became part of a castle built in the 16th century, but the rest of the castle was destroyed at the time of the Wars of Religion.
 Near the castle tower you will also see a statue of Joan of Arc, commemorating the role she played in the historical battles.

 On the site of the medieval castle you can now see the Dunois Castle, a grand townhouse subsequently converted to the renaissance style.
 Another impressive renaissance building in Beaugency is the the 16th century town hall, with its ornately decorated facade.
 Inside the town hall there is an impressive collection of eight wall hangings.